jellefishe/CritterCam/README.md

 # CritterCam
-Turtle Care winform app and embedded system project.
+Turtle Care winform app and IoT embedded system project.

 Project: Embedded System with Arduino as the CPU for Camera Streaming and Socket Control.